-Enrollment in the department is limited and based on a 2.5 GPA.
+Enrollment in the department is based on a 2.5 GPA.
 To continue enrolling in human development and family studies courses, students must maintain a GPA that meets or exceeds this standard.
 In addition, transfer students must have a 2.5 GPA.
-Students with a lower GPA may be provisionally admitted or continue to enroll in courses if a petition is submitted to the department and approved by the chairperson’s office.
+Students with a lower GPA may be provisionally admitted or continue to enroll in courses if a petition is submitted to the department and approved by the chairperson's office.

 Minor in Human Development and Family Studies.
 A student may minor in Human Development and Family Studies by completing 18 hours of HDFS coursework, 9 hours of which must be upper-level.
 Courses for this minor should be finalized and approved in conjunction with the student's major and minor advisors.